Bracken: Food

 Warabimochi bracken jelly, a traditional Japanese dessert.
 The darker jelly on the left is made from pure bracken powder, while the lighter jelly on the right uses other starches as well.

 Bracken fiddleheads have been eaten by many cultures throughout history, either fresh, cooked, or pickled.
 Pteridium aquilinum is especially common in East Asian cuisine.

 In Korea, bracken (sometimes referred to as 'fernbrake' in Korean recipes) is known as gosari, and is a typical ingredient in bibimbap, a popular mixed rice dish.
 Stir-fried bracken (gosari namul) is also a common side dish (banchan) in Korea.

-In Japan, bracken is known as warabi (ワラビ)(ja), and is steamed, boiled, or cooked in soups.
+In Japan, bracken is known as (ワラビ, warabi)(ja), and is steamed, boiled, or cooked in soups.
 Warabimochi bracken jelly, named after its resemblance to mochi rice cakes, is a popular traditional dessert, although commercial variants are often made with cheaper potato starch instead.
 The fiddleheads are also preserved in salt, sake, or miso.

-In China, bracken is known as juecai (蕨菜), and is eaten like vegetables or preserved by drying.
+In China, bracken is known as juecai (蕨菜) and is eaten like vegetables or preserved by drying.
 Also called "fernbrake", it is used as a vegetable in soups and stews.

 Bracken rhizomes can be ground into flour to make bread.
 In the Canary Islands, the rhizome was historically used to make a porridge called gofio.
 Both fronds and rhizomes have been used to produce beer in Siberia, and among indigenous peoples of North America.

 Bracken leaves are used in the Mediterranean region to filter sheep's milk, and to store freshly made ricotta cheese.

 P. esculentum rhizomes were traditionally used by the Māori people of New Zealand as a staple food, and are known as aruhe.
 They were eaten by exploring or hunting groups away from permanent settlements.
 The plant was widely distributed across New Zealand as a result of prehistoric deforestation, and planting on rich soils, which produced the best rhizomes.
-The rhizomes were dried, and could be heated and softened with a pounder (patu aruhe), after which the starch could be sucked from the fibers.
+The rhizomes were dried, and could be heated and softened with a pounder (patu aruhe), after which the starch could be sucked from the fibres.
 Patu aruhe were important ritual items, and several distinct styles were developed.